Galen Rowell

-Galen Avery Rowell (August 23, 1940 – August 11, 2002) was a wilderness photographer, adventure photojournalist and mountaineer.
+Galen Avery Rowell (August 23, 1940 – August 11, 2002) was an American wilderness photographer, adventure photojournalist and mountaineer.
 Born in Oakland, California, he became a full-time photographer in 1972.

 Early life and education

-Rowell was introduced to the wilderness at a very young age and completed his first roped climb in Yosemite Valley when he was 16.
+Rowell was introduced to the wilderness at a very young age and he completed his first roped climb in Yosemite Valley when he was 16.
 For the rest of his life, he climbed mountains and explored landscapes.
-He began talking pictures on excursions into the wild so that he could share his experiences with friends and family.
+He began taking pictures on excursions into the wild so that he could share his experiences with friends and family.
 After graduating from Berkeley High School in 1958, he stayed in Berkeley to study at the University of California but dropped out to pursue climbing.

 Career

-In 1972 Rowell sold his small automotive business and became a full-time photographer.
-Within a year, he had completed his first major assignment, a cover story for National Geographic.
+In 1972, Rowell sold his small automotive business and became a full-time photographer.
+Within a year, he had completed his first major assignment, published as the June 1974 cover story for National Geographic.
 The story originated from an invitation by fellow photographer Dewitt Jones to help him on an assignment, when Jones was called away and Rowell suggested an ascent of Yosemite National Park's Half Dome that he documented by himself.
-When National Geographic received the pictures, they decided to do a story separate from Jones's, thus Rowell got his start.
+When National Geographic received the pictures, they decided to do a story separate from Jones', thus Rowell got his start.
 He pioneered a new kind of photography in which he was not merely an observer, but considered himself a participant in the scenes that he photographed – he considered the landscape part of the adventure, and the adventure part of the landscape.

 Rowell won the Ansel Adams Award for Conservation Photography in 1984.
 He had numerous photographic assignments for Life, National Geographic, Outdoor Photographer, and various other publications.
 Rowell was also a highly regarded writer on subjects ranging from photography, humanitarian and environmental issues, human visual cognition, and mountaineering, publishing numerous magazine articles and eighteen books in his lifetime.
 His In the Throne Room of the Mountain Gods about the history of mountaineering on K2 (1977) is considered a classic of mountaineering literature, and his 1986 book Mountain Light: In Search of the Dynamic Landscape is one of the best selling how-to photo books.
 As an energetic advocate for the causes in which he believed, Rowell served on multiple advisory and directors' boards for organizations ranging from the Committee of 100 for Tibet to the World Wildlife Fund.

 Rowell was particularly keen on seeking out and photographing optical phenomena in the natural world.
 He referred to his landscape photographs as "dynamic landscapes," due to both the fast-changing nature of light and conditions and his energetic pursuit of the best camera position at the optimal moment.
-Rowell wrote about the quest for such images in Mountain Light, and also Galen Rowell's Vision (1993) and Inner Game of Outdoor Photography (2001).
+Rowell wrote about the quest for such images in Mountain Light, and also in Galen Rowell's Vision (1993) and Inner Game of Outdoor Photography (2001).

 A retrospective book on his life, career, and impact on the various worlds he touched was published by Sierra Club Books.